sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-existing-cloudtrail-ecs-vpc-subnet.md

 2. Choose an Organizational member account for Sysdig Workload to be deployed.
    - Note the account ID of this account.
 This value will be provided in the `SYSDIG_SECURE_FOR_CLOUD_MEMBER_ACCOUNT_ID` parameter.
-   - Workload resources (ECS, VPC, subnets) must be created in this member account.
+   - Ensure that workload resources (ECS, VPC, subnets) exist in this member account.

 3. Use the  `organizational` example snippet with following parameters: